beroguedou/MLLabs/README.md

 # MLLabs
-Machine Learning Laboratory to quick and easy experiences.
+Machine Learning Laboratory for quick and easy experiences in docker container.